Towards standard imsets for maximal ancestral graphs: Introduction

 \subsection{Imsets}

 Imsets are `integer valued vectors indexed by subsets of the variables' that can be used to encode arbitrary CI models.
 Imsets are very useful in the context of graphical models, because DAG models fit into this representation very elegantly.
 The imset used to represent a DAG model is usually the `standard imset', meaning that it is the simplest imset that correctly and precisely represents the conditional independences implied by the corresponding graph.
 For DAGs, there are several advantages to using standard imsets.
-Firstly, when two DAGs represents the same CI model, in other words they are Markov equivalent, their standard imsets also agree.
-Moreover, the BIC score of a DAG is an affine function of the standard imset.
-So we can see that for DAGs, imsets not only provide a representation of the MEC but also lead to a consistent scoring criteria.
+Firstly, when two DAGs represent the same CI model, in other words they are Markov equivalent, their standard imsets also agree.
+Moreover, the BIC score of a DAG (defined in Appendix \ref{sec:scoring_main}) is an affine function of the standard imset.
+So we can see that for DAGs, imsets not only provide a representation of the MEC but also lead to a consistent scoring criterion.

-In this paper, we will propose a standard imset formula for MAGs which, though it does not always defines the same model as the graphs, works for large sub-classes of MAGs.
-We use the \emph{parametrizing set} that arise in the discrete parametrization \citep{richardson2009factorization, hu2020faster} and a factorization theorem \citep{richardson2009factorization} of MAG models.
+In this paper, we propose a standard imset formula for MAGs which, though it does not always define the same model as the graph, and sometimes does not define a model at all, works for large sub-classes of MAGs.
+We use the \emph{parametrizing set} that arises in the discrete parametrization and a factorization theorem of MAG models \citep{richardson2009factorization, hu2020faster}.
 One of the motivations is that for DAGs, the \emph{characteristic} imset $c_{\G}$ introduced by \citet{studeny2010characteristic}, agrees with the \emph{parametrizing set}; since there is a bijection between the characteristic and standard imsets, we use the parameterizing set to define the characteristic imset for MAGs, and then work backwards to deduce an expression for the standard imset.
 Another motivation is that \citet{hu2020faster} show that two MAGs are Markov equivalent if and only if they have the same \emph{parametrizing set}.
 Thus by construction two MAGs agree on their standard imsets if and only if they are Markov equivalent.

+For general MAGs, we provide an imset from a new Markov property.
+The imset always defines the same model as the graph it is derived from, and can be constructed in polynomial time under mild assumptions on the graph structure.